mike-french/myrex/README.md

 * Oneshot - dedicated independent network is built and torn down for each input.

 Two traversal strategies for ambiguous matches:
-* First - return the first match and halt execution.
+* One - return the first match and halt execution.
 * All - wait for all traversals to complete, return all captures for ambiguous matches.